remix-run/remix-website/data/posts/remix-and-the-edge.md

 ---
 title: Remix and “The Edge”
 summary: “The edge” isn’t just about static assets anymore.
-It’s increasingly becoming a place for dynamic assets which depending on compute.
+It’s increasingly becoming a place for dynamic assets resulting from compute.
 Remix is taking full advantage of this next generation of edge computing.
 date: 2022-05-13
 image: /blog-images/headers/remix-and-the-edge.png
 imageAlt: tk